 \section{Abstract}

-We show that the characterization of existence and uniqueness up to vertical translations of solutions to the prescribed mean curvature equation, originally proved by Giusti in the smooth case, holds true for a bounded domain $\Omega$ with finite perimeter and satisfying very mild regularity assumptions.
+We show that the characterization of existence and uniqueness up to vertical translations of solutions to the prescribed mean curvature equation, originally proved by Giusti in the smooth case, holds true for domains satisfying very mild regularity assumptions.
 Our results apply in particular to the non-parametric solutions of the capillary problem for perfectly wetting fluids in zero gravity.
-The proofs of the main results are obtained by combining various tools, some of which are new.
-In particular we shall use a result due to Schmidt on the interior approximation of open sets with finite perimeter by smooth sets, a \textit{weak Young's law} for $(\Lambda,r_{0})$-minimizers of the perimeter, and some results about weak normal traces of vector fields with bounded divergence.
-We also introduce the notion of \textit{super-reduced boundary} $\de^{**}\Omega$, which will be used in the characterization of the weak normal trace (whenever it attains a maximal value on $\de^{**}\Omega$) as the normal component of the approximate limit of the vector field.
-Some considerations about the stability of the solution with respect to (possibly non-smooth) perturbations of the domain are also provided.
+Among the essential tools used in the proofs, we mention a \textit{generalized Gauss-Green theorem} based on the construction of the weak normal trace of a vector field with bounded divergence, in the spirit of classical results due to Anzellotti, and a \textit{weak Young's law} for $(\Lambda,r_{0})$-minimizers of the perimeter.